magento/app-builder-samples/README.md

-# Adobe App Builder Samples
+# Open Source Adobe Commerce Samples

 ## Motivation

 The intent is to learn by example, following our best practices for developing Out-of-Process Extensions for Adobe Commerce.

+## Goals

+- Provide samples to test integrations with Adobe Commerce.
+- Samples for code best practices in Adobe Commerce.

-## Introduction
+## Non-Goals

-Each repository is a separate project that can be checked, built, ran locally and deployed.
-For more information about each, refer to the README.md file in each repository.
+- Code that can be deployed to production.

 ## Prerequisites